preprio/python-flask-quick-start/README.md

 ## Set up the Flask app

-To configure the Flask app location, set up an environment variable with the name of your application (say, api.py file):
+Run the command below to set the Flask app location to the name of your application file, for example, test-page.py.

 ```
-export FLASK_APP=api.py
+export FLASK_APP=test-page.py
 ```

-In this `api.py` file, create the simple Flask setup like the following:
+Create your application file, test-page.py with the following code:

 ```